 What materials are used in the manufacturing process?

 If you are going to do heavy duty work, you need an air compressor that can stand up to the workload.
-If you are buying a portable air compressor, buying a model made from cast iron may be self-defeating.
+If you are buying a portable one, buying a model made from cast iron may be self-defeating.
 And if the air compressor is going to be used in an area where a lot of work is being done or heavy equipment being used, the air compressor has to be able to take a few knocks without falling apart.

 Does the company support the product?